dlccyes/CollegeNotes/docs/software-development/Go.md

 ### Enum

 Note that `AutoMigrate` will not migrate enum changes.
-You can alter table directly, or drop the table and then let `AutoMigrate` recreate the table.tes
+You can alter table directly, or drop the table and then let `AutoMigrate` recreate the tables (if not in production)

 Use <https://threedots.tech/post/safer-enums-in-go/>